 Usually called alimony, spousal maintenance is the legal term for compensation provided by one spouse to another as part of a divorce decree.

-If you gave up a career to raise children, you’re likely entitled to a portion of your former spouse’s ongoing earnings.
-Likewise, primary breadwinners of a family may want to ensure that the amount they provide in alimony allows you to maintain your own lifestyle.
+If you’re a candidate for spousal maintenance, you’re entitled to a portion of your former spouse’s ongoing earnings.
+Likewise, primary breadwinners of a family may want to ensure that the amount they pay in spousal maintenance also allows them to meet their reasonable monthly living expenses.

 Whether your spouse is asking for maintenance from you, or you’re asking for maintenance for yourself, Alithis Family Law can help.